werthm/A2Geant4/README.md

 ## Release notes

-### 0.2.0beta
+### 0.2.0
+February 12, 2018
 * generalized interface for input event-files
 * support for Pluto event-files
 * added tracked particles to metadata
-* added new class for generic and specific solid targets
+* added new class for generic and specific solid targets (neutron skin)
 * support for target shifts (S. Wagner)
+* support for PID rotations
+* support for Geant 10.5

 ### 0.1.0
+August 17, 2018
 * fixed bug related to compiler optimizations for Geant4 >= 10.3 (S. Gardner)
 * G4ExtrudedSolid-based CB-crystal implementation for Geant4 >= 10.4 (S. Gardner)
 * informative metadata in output file